polynetwork/dev-docs/new_chain/side_chain/contracts.md

 - This method should be called initially and can **only** be called **once**.
 For the input data `rawHeader`, the `nextbookkeeper` can not be empty.
 - Firstly, this function checks the **public key** of the current epoch to make sure that the CCM contract is uninitialized.
 - Next, the raw header is parsed to get the `header.nextBookKeeper`.
-Comparing it with the `nextBookKeeper` converted from pubKeyList, the validity of the signature can be verified.
+Comparing it with the `nextBookKeeper` converted from `pubKeyList`, the validity of the signature can be verified.
 - After verifying the signature, we can record the current epoch start height and the public keys by storing them in the address format.
 And then emit the event `InitGenesisBlockEvent`.

 ### Step2.
 Changing consensus validator

-This step is meant to implement the methods of changing the Poly Chain consensus validator, which is called `BookKeeper` in the code.
+This step is meant to implement the methods of changing Poly Chain consensus validator, which is called `BookKeeper` in the code.

 #### Example: